What is a Working Capital Cycle?

-- The company purchases, on credit, materials to manufacture a product (for example, they have 90 days to pay for the raw materials).
+- The company purchases, on credit, materials to manufacture a product.
+For example, they have 90 days to pay for the raw materials (payable days).

-- The company sells its inventory in 85 days, on average (days payable outstanding)
+- The company sells its inventory in 85 days, on average (inventory days).

-- The company receives payment from customers for the products sold in 20 days, on average.
+- The company receives payment from customers for the products sold in 20 days, on average (receivable days).